About Rooftop: Our History

 Rooftop - Our History

-On July 27, 2006, Rooftop Foundation, now operating at Rooftop Nashville, became a 501 (C)(3).
+On July 27, 2006, Rooftop Foundation, now operating as Rooftop Nashville, became a 501(c)(3).
 In the beginning, Rooftop partnered with Metro Social Services to screen applicants, providing a central clearinghouse for client referrals from the member congregations.
 In 2015, Rooftop received a $500,000 grant ($100,000/year for 5 years) to employ in-house social workers.
-This initiative streamlined our process for clients, allowing us to better support those in need.
+This initiative streamlined our process for clients.
 In 2017, Rooftop moved into space donated by Nashville First Baptist Church.
-In 2020, the application process was moved online, removing the burden missing work for an in-person interview for clients.
+In 2020, the application process was moved online.
 Today, Nashville First Baptist houses the Rooftop administration offices.
 Applicants can complete the process online or drop documentation in a drop box.

 Help Nashville Stay Housed.